-Higher Densities, more Residential and Commercial Development in CBD the obstacles to achieving development by talking with property and building owners, developers, bankers, realtors, and others to identify appropriate remedies, investments, or incentives the CBS could enact to help achieve development of more apartments and condominiums.
+Higher Densities, more Residential and Commercial Development in CBD

+The CBD would benefit from more residential development.
+Many ask why there is only one multistory apartment building in the area.
+If waiting lists and public sentiment are any indication, there is demand for more downtown apartments and condominiums.
+Conduct an analysis of the obstacles to achieving development by talking with property and building owners, developers, bankers, realtors, and others to identify appropriate remedies, investments, or incentives the CBS could enact to help achieve development of more apartments and condominiums.